Can hayfever worsen at night?

 What can I do to relieve hayfever at night?

-During the hayfever season there is no reason to halt your usual routine.
+During the hayfever season, there is no reason to halt your usual routine.
 Instead, keep doing your regular activities and, to help keep symptoms at bay, simply arm yourself with a nasal spray and eye drops when you're out and about.
-You may also find it helps to use these just before bed to help control your symptoms at night.
+You may also find it useful to use these just before bed to help control your symptoms at night.